BEAUTIFUL HAPPY HEALTHY

 We provide a full medical record with your Juniper Ridge puppy.
 This record will include all medical information your veterinarian will need to know about your puppy's care with us.
 OurJuniper Ridge Puppy Medical Record is also sufficient for airline travel within the United States.
 All puppies receive a full professional veterinary exam and report.
-For International travel a Veterinarian certified Travel Certificate is available for an additional charge.
+For international travel a USDA Certified Travel Certificate is available through our veterinarian for an additional charge.

 FLEA PREVENTION & TREATMENT

 If you live in an area where fleas or ticks are prevalent you will need to prevent them from taking up residence on your pup.
 Many products have been developed to be given orally to dogs and cats which, upon ingestion are lethal to fleas and ticks.
 These products are certainly convenient and easy for us as pet owners; however they are not just lethal to fleas and ticks, they are also poisonous to the animals that we feed them to; our pets.

 We have witnessed the unnecessary, sad and life changing effects of oral and topical medications and we have listed the administration of all products in the isoxazoline class (Bravecto, Nexgard, Simparica, Credelio, Trifexis and Revolution Plus) as a void to our puppy health guarantee.
 This is stated on our Health Guarantee contract.
 There is no reason to give your pup these products.
 Your puppy relies on you for his safety and well being so please do your research!

 Please see this recent article FDA FACT SHEET which states the "approved" status but also warns of "potential side effects" (chosen wording to protect the FDA).
 Please read between the lines.
 Our strong recommendation is to prevent and treat as naturally as possible.